Loading the player...

 All full-time undergraduate programmes consist of 120 credits per year, in modules of 30 or 15 credits.
 They are taught over 10 or 20 weeks.
 The programme structure shows which modules are compulsory and which optional.

 As a rough guide, 1 credit equals approximately 10 hours of work.
-Most of this will be independent study (see Approaches to teaching and learning at SOAS).
+Most of this will be independent study.
 It will also include class time, which may include lectures, seminars and other classes.
 Some subjects, such as learning a language, have more class time than others.
 In the Department of Economics, most undergraduate modules have a two-hour lecture every week.
 Some, but not all, also have a one-hour seminar or tutorial every week.

 Modules